rackerlabs/support-how-to/content/cloud-sites/controlling-access-to-linux-cloud-sites-based-on-the-client-ip-address.md

 product_url: cloud-sites
 ---

-With updates being made to the Cloud Sites infrastucture, some users will need to update their rules to comply with Apache 2.4 .htaccess rules for blocking and/or allowing IP addresses to specific sites.
+With updates being made to the Cloud Sites infrastructure, some users will need to update their rules to comply with Apache 2.4 .htaccess rules for blocking and/or allowing IP addresses to specific sites.
 The changes made from Apache 2.2 to Apache 2.4 allow a much simpler method